 A database can be available to multiple connections in several situations.

-The way you deploy Derby affects the ways applications can use multi-threading and connections, as shown in Threading and Connection Modes.
+The way you deploy Derby affects the ways applications can use multi-threading and connections, as shown in the following table.

 From an application, using a single Connection to a Derby database and issuing requests against that connection in multiple threads.